Arctic Research Plan 2022-2026

 By law (the Arctic Research and Policy Act of 1984), the Interagency Arctic Research Policy Committee () develops and implements an Arctic Research Plan every five years.
-The goal of the plan is to improve the collective impacts of federal agencies in Arctic research. is currently reviewing public input and preparing to begin drafting the Arctic Research Plan 2022-2026.
-We anticipate that the draft will be ready for public comment in February 2021.
+The goal of the plan is to improve the collective impacts of federal agencies in Arctic research. is currently reviewing public input after holding a three-month public comment period.
+Federal drafting teams will incorporate this input into a revised plan.
+We intend to release the final plan in December 2021.

 To receive periodic updates on the status of the plan, get notified of upcoming engagement events, and more, sign up for our newsletter.
-Past newsletters:
+You can also review past newsletters.

-You can also listen to the July 14 episode of Talk of Alaska.
-This episode featured Fran Ulmer (chair of the Arctic Research Commission), Nikoosh Carlo (Arctic Research Plan development director), and Simon Stephenson (section head of Arctic sciences at the National Science Foundation) and focused on how Alaskans can weigh in on the plan.
+- July 14 2020 episode of Talk of Alaska: This episode featured Fran Ulmer (chair of the Arctic Research Commission), Nikoosh Carlo (Arctic Research Plan development director), and Simon Stephenson (section head of Arctic sciences at the National Science Foundation) and focused on how Alaskans can weigh in on the plan.